mfabianb/compare-api/README.md

 This is a sample RESTful API that provides product details designed for an item comparison feature.
-It follows hexagonal architecture principles (ports & adapters), uses local JSON file persistence (no database), supports pagination, filtering, HATEOAS links, and demonstrates Java inheritance/polymorphism for product types.
+It follows hexagonal architecture principles (ports & adapters), uses local JSON file persistence (no database), supports pagination, filtering and demonstrates Java inheritance/polymorphism for product types.

 ## Features